Specialty Branch

 ARMY MEDICAL DEPARTMENT (AMEDD)

 As a medical professional, you will ensure that Soldiers receive the best healthcare possible on and off the battlefield.
-You’ll enjoy extra benefits, too.
-The Guard offers a significant bonus and loan repayment for certain specialties within the medical field.
+As an Army Officer, you’ll enjoy extra benefits, too.
+The Army National Guard can help new officers pursue their educational goals and desired careers by offering a variety of financial assistance to qualified recipients in return for their service.

 AMEDD BENEFITS